top of page

 This is why I built the Successfully in Love® method.

-It’s not couples work, though couples do sometimes come and do it together after one of them has worked with me privately.
-And it’s not just aimless talk therapy.
+It's not couples work, though partners do sometimes come and do it together after one of them has worked with me privately.
+And it's not just open-ended dialogue.

-It’s private, structured, strategic support, through a proven step by step system, that I hold your hand through, for emotionally maxed-out professionals in high-stakes relationships.
+It's private, structured, strategic support, through a structured step by step system, that I hold your hand through, for emotionally maxed-out professionals in high-stakes relationships.

-Because honestly, who has years to spend in talking about the problem!?
+Because honestly, who wants to spend years just talking about the problem?

 Over 90 days, we: